EsmeraldaMar/holbertonschool-shell/io_redirections_and_filters/README.md

 1)it displays a confused smiley "(Ôo)'
 2) it displays content of the /etc/passwd file.
 3) it displays content of the /etc/passwd file and /etc/hosts simultaneously.
+4) it Display the last 10 lines of /etc/passwd file.